 - People with chronic asthma should also avoid using fenugreek.

-Fenugreek is great with many proven health benefits.
-From providing protection to the brain, heart, and maintaining sugar levels to preventing hair loss and increasing breastmilk production; there isn't any reason why you shouldn't consume fenugreek in typical circumstances.
+Fenugreek consumption offers many health benefits.
+From providing protection to the brain, heart, and maintaining blood sugar level to preventing hair loss and increasing breast milk production; there aren’t many reasons why you shouldn't consume fenugreek in typical circumstances.

 Remember, take necessary precautions if you are pregnant, trying to conceive, or if you are allergic to fenugreek.